 Many experts believe that health care workers (including doctors, nurses, dentists, pharmacists, and veterinarians) may be at increased risk for prescription-drug abuse because of their easy access to medications.

 The misuse and abuse of prescription drugs can lead to drug addiction.
 Addiction to prescription drugs is treated in much the same way as addiction to illegal drugs and may result in withdrawal symptoms just like addiction to illegal drugs.
 Behavioral therapy can teach people how to properly use medications and how to manage the cravings and relapses that accompany addiction.
 Medications can also be used to treat withdrawal symptoms and drug overdoses.

 In many cases, the misuse of prescription drugs can be prevented by education about the medications and by strict adherence to the directions for the use of prescription drugs.

-Changing the dosage of a drug without consulting a doctor and the sharing of prescription medications with others are two practices that dramatically increase the risk of prescription-drug abuse and dependency.
+Changing the dosage of a drug without consulting a doctor and sharing prescription medications with others are two practices that dramatically increase the risk of prescription drug abuse and dependency.
 You should check with your doctor before changing the dose of a medication.
 And never share prescription drugs with anyone.

 United States.
 Substance Abuse and Mental Health Services Administration.